 - 1. The apprentice has completed the required on-programme elements of the apprenticeship and is ready for end-point assessment with EUIAS - 2.
 The apprentice will only submit their own work as part of end-point assessment - 3.
 All parties agree that end-point assessment evidence may be recorded and stored by EUIAS for quality assurance purposes - 4.
 The apprentice has been on-programme for a minimum duration of 365 days - 5.
-The apprentice has achieved the Network Construction Operations (Gas) level 1 qualification - 6.
-The apprentice has achieved the mathematics and English requirements as detailed in this document - 7.
-The apprentice, if successful, gives permission for EUIAS to request the apprenticeship certificate from the ESFA who issue the certificate on behalf of the Secretary of State - 8.
-The apprentice has been directed to the EUIAS Appeals Policy and Complaints Policy - 9.
-The employer/training provider has given the EUIAS at least three months' notice of requesting this EPA for this apprentice - 10.
+The apprentice has achieved English and mathematics at level 1 - 6.
+The apprentice must attempt level 2 tests in maths and English, if required to do so as per ESFA guidance - 7.
+The apprentice has achieved the Network Construction Operations (Gas) level 1 qualification - 8.
+The apprentice has achieved the mathematics and English requirements as detailed in this document - 9.
+The apprentice, if successful, gives permission for EUIAS to request the apprenticeship certificate from the ESFA who issue the certificate on behalf of the Secretary of State - 10.
+The apprentice has been directed to the EUIAS Appeals Policy and Complaints Policy - 11.
+The employer/training provider has given the EUIAS at least three months' notice of requesting this EPA for this apprentice - 12.
 If the Gateway Eligibility Report is not completed in full, meeting all requirements, and submitted to EUIAS, the end-point assessment cannot take place

-Signed on behalf of the employer (print name): Signature: Date: Signed on behalf of the training provider (print name): Signature: Date:

-Apprentice's name (print): Signature: Date:
+Signed on behalf of the employer (print name): Signature: Date: Signed on behalf of the training provider (print name): Signature: Date: Apprentice's name (print): Signature: Date:

-EUIAS use only:
+EUIAS use only: EUIAS use only:

 EUIAS Sign off:

 Comments/actions: